Our organisation

 Weincampus Neustadt

-Head of the MBA programme Wine, Sustainability and Sales
+, Director of the MBA Program in Wine, Sustainability, and Sales

 Prof. Dr. Dominik Durner